New Jersey Marathon: Course

-The New Jersey Marathon starts within the parking area of Monmouth Park Racetrack in Oceanport, New Jersey.
-It winds its way through the residential areas of Oceanport and Monmouth Beach before turning south into Long Branch.
-It then continues south through the beach communities of Deal, Allenhurst, Loch Arbour, Asbury Park and Ocean Grove, mostly within a block or two of the beach itself.
-The final 1.7 miles is run on the Long Branch boardwalk.
+The old New Jersey Marathon started within the parking area of Monmouth Park Racetrack in Oceanport, New Jersey.
+It wound its way through the residential areas of Oceanport and Monmouth Beach before turning south into Long Branch.
+It then continued south through the beach communities of Deal, Allenhurst, Loch Arbour, Asbury Park and Ocean Grove, mostly within a block or two of the beach itself.
+The final 1.7 miles was run on the Long Branch boardwalk.

-The course has no significant hills and is virtually flat, outside of some gentle rolling stretches early on and several bridge crossings.
-It is USATF-certified, which allows runners to use the full marathon course to qualify for the following year’s Boston Marathon.
+The course had no significant hills and was virtually flat, outside of some gentle rolling stretches early on and several bridge crossings.
+It was USATF-certified, which allowed runners to use the full marathon course to qualify for the following year’s Boston Marathon.

+The new marathon and half marathon will be a USA Track & Field-sanctioned event on a USATF-certified course, one of the fastest and flattest in all of America.
+Furthermore, runners will get to race through Jersey City’s uniquely diverse and culturally rich neighborhoods.